OleksiyLa/Project_2/README.md

   - When a level is successfully completed, both indicators the tries and the level will increase by one.
   - If a user selects the wrong card, that card will be highlighted, and the tries indicator will decrease by one.
   - If there are 0 tries left and the wrong card is chosen, a message indicating that the game is lost will be displayed on the board.
-  - The highest achieved level will be saved as the Max Level.
-The Max Level is persistent and will be retained even if the page is reloaded or opened at a later time.
+  - The highest achieved level will be saved as the Record.
+The Record is persistent and will be retained even if the page is reloaded or opened at a later time.
   - As the level increases, the difficulty also increases.
 The number of cards a user needs to uncover corresponds to the current level.
   - At the beginning of each level, the correct cards will be briefly revealed and then concealed again.
   - The cards need to be selected in ascending order, starting from one and going higher.